 Something to be wary of with the Asscher cut is that because the facets create a mirror-like effect through the diamond, inclusions may be more visible:

 Also, as the asscher doesn’t disperse light as a brilliant cut diamond does, it doesn’t hide the body color of the diamond like a princess cut diamond will.
 Keeping these attributes in mind, I recommend a VS2 or higher clarity grade and a G or higher color grade.

 Asscher cut diamond price

-While the price os f princess cut square diamond ring will depend on many factors, including the quality of the stone and the setting chose, this table gives you a general guide to the price of princess cut diamonds, with the following characteristics:
+While the price of an asscher cut square diamond ring will depend on many factors, including the quality of the stone and the setting chosen, this table gives you a general guide to the price of asscher cuts, with the following characteristics:

 - Color: G

 The guidance prices are: